 Kennedy Half Dollar Key Date Values Guide (DDO Errors, Matte, Proof Coins)

-This was the first new coin featuring a president’s likeness following the Franklin series.
-In its inaugural year, the coin was minted only in 90% silver.
-From 1965 until 1970, the Kennedy Half Dollar was minted in 40% silver before changing to clad beginning with the 1971 mintage.
+Following the Franklin series, this was the first new coin featuring a president’s likeness.
+The coin was minted only in 90% silver in its inaugural year.
+From 1965 until 1970, the Kennedy Half Dollar was minted in 40% silver before changing to clad, beginning with the 1971 mintage.

 The obverse features a portrait of President John F. Kennedy, designed by Gilroy Roberts, while the reverse depicts the Presidential Seal.

-In addition to the intrinsic silver value of the earlier issues, a number of clad varieties are worth substantially more than their face values.
+In addition to the intrinsic silver value of the earlier issues, some clad varieties are worth substantially more than their face values.

 These include key dates of low mintages, minting mistakes, design changes, proof coins, and other unique finishes.